MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

 1. In the Dev Center dashboard, go to the **Monetization** &gt; **Monetize with ads** page for your app, and [create an ad unit](../publish/monetize-with-ads.md).
 For the ad unit type, choose **Video interstitial** or **Banner interstitial**, depending on what type of interstitial ad you are showing.
 Make note of both the ad unit ID and the application ID.

+2. If your app is a UWP app for Windows 10, you can optionally enable ad mediation for the **InterstitialAd** by configuring the settings in the **Ad mediation** section on the **Monetize with ads** page for your app in the dashboard.
+Ad mediation enables you to maximize your ad revenue and app promotion capabilities by displaying ads from multiple ad networks, including ads from other paid ad networks such as Taboola and Smaato and ads for Microsoft app promotion campaigns.
+For more information, see [Monetize with ads](../publish/monetize-with-ads.md).

-2. In your code, replace the test ad unit values with the live values you generated in Dev Center.
+3. In your code, replace the test ad unit values with the live values you generated in Dev Center.

-3. [Submit your app](../publish/app-submissions.md) to the Store using the Windows Dev Center dashboard.
+4. [Submit your app](../publish/app-submissions.md) to the Store using the Windows Dev Center dashboard.

-4. Review your [advertising performance reports](../publish/advertising-performance-report.md) in the Dev Center dashboard.
+5. Review your [advertising performance reports](../publish/advertising-performance-report.md) in the Dev Center dashboard.

 <span id="interstitialbestpractices10"/>
 ## Interstitial best practices and policies